My Manic Pixie Dream Programming Language

 type TreeNode = Node TreeNode TreeNode Value | Leaf

-and with one line we've captured the recursive nature of the
+and with one line we've captured the recursive nature of the data structure, the

-the type of value that the tree stores.
-ADTs are even more
+possibility of null/empty tree nodes, and the type of value that the tree

-useful for error handling and type safety; the
+stores.
+ADTs are even more useful for error handling and type safety; the

 Maybe